NLP-RL/MMCSG/README.md

-# Multimodal Medical Concern Summary Generation

-## Yes, this is what I was looking for!
+# Yes, this is what I was looking for!
 Towards Multi-modal Medical Consultation Concern Summary Generation

 Please install the dependencies (requirements.txt).
 To install the packages,

     conda install --file requirements.txt